Kushelbek/muffin/README.md

 # muffin
-Cotonti resposive admin theme
+Cotonti resposive admin theme.

 # Installation
 1. Download and copy the theme into the themes/admin/muffin folder
 2. Alter the admintheme variable in the config.php: `$cfg['admintheme'] = 'muffin';`
-3. (Optional but recommened) Download and install [Adminstats Plugin](https://github.com/Dayver/adminstats) by Pavel *Dayver* Tkachenko to output configuration info at the admin homepage/
+3. (Optional but recommened) Download and install [Adminstats Plugin](https://github.com/Dayver/adminstats) by Pavel *Dayver* Tkachenko to output configuration info at the admin homepage.

 # Compatibility & Requirements
 Perfectly work at Cotonti 0.9.19 + php 7.2